eytand/web-engine-boilerplate/README.md

     `@DESC` - repository description

-when the script is done a new folder based on repository name will be created with initiated git repo
+when the script is done a new folder based on the repository name will be created with an initiated git repo

 ***if there are erros during instllation please do the following steps manually:***